Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 *“Everywhere I looked on Instagram, none of the yoga teachers looked like me.
 They were all young, thin, and bending themselves into pretzel-like shapes!**

-I realized that maybe there were people out there who looked more like me, but who thought they couldn’t benefit from yoga because they were too old or overweight.
+I realized that maybe there were people out there who looked more like me but who thought they couldn’t benefit from yoga because they were too old or overweight.
 That’s why I started Yoga Over 40.”

 Or:

 “I tried every diet out there: paleo, vegan, gluten-free, keto, you name it.
-Then I realized that strict dieting wasn’t for me or my body, and figured out how to achieve weight loss while eating whatever I wanted (within reason!).
+Then I realized that strict dieting wasn’t for me or my body, and I figured out how to achieve weight loss while eating whatever I wanted (within reason!).

 Here are some prompts to help you find your story/angle: